zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/oidc.md

     You can also use your own custom user entity to manage users of the app.
 See the section on [Custom User Provisioning](#custom-provisioning) for more information on what you can do to implement provisioning logic which fits your business needs.
 The module includes a Salesforce-specific example.

+    {{% alert color="info" %}}Starting from UserCommons version 2.0.0, If the IdP does not specify the timezone and language for newly created users, these settings will be set according to default **App Settings** in the Studio Pro.
+If no default is available, they remain unset.
+Existing users retain their previously set values.{{% /alert %}}

 11. Optionally, you can select the `CustomAccessTokenParsing` microflow if you want to use additional information from the OIDC IdP.
 This can be used, for example, to assign end-user roles based on information from the IdP – see [Access Token Parsing](#access-token-parsing) for more information.

+    {{% alert color="info" %}}Starting from version 4.0.0 of the OIDC SSO, the default user roles in the UserProvisioning will be assigned alongside the roles parsed from the access token.{{% /alert %}}

 Once you have completed these steps, the SSO-configuration is ready for testing.
 For more information, see the [Testing and troubleshooting](#testing) section.